2024/2025

 (9) If a student retakes an examination or another type of assessment, the highest grade applies – see however section 42 of the Examination Order.

-27. Students have a maximum of three attempts in passing each examination, see however subsection (2).
+27. Students have a maximum of three attempts in passing each examination, see however subsection (2) and section 16(3).
 The Study Board may grant more attempts, if warranted by extraordinary circumstances.
 The question of academic aptitude may not be included when assessing whether extraordinary circumstances apply.

 (2) No later than 16 months after the end of the teaching of the course, the student must participate in the third examination attempt if the course is no longer offered.